Domains of proper discontinuity on the boundary of Outer space: Introduction

 There is a companion space for $\cvn$ consisting of \emph{geodesic currents} on $F_N$.
-A geodesic current on $F_N$ is a positive Radon measure $\mu$ on $\partial^2 F_N$ (i.e. the complement of the diagonal in $\partial F_N\times\partial F_N$) that is invariant under the natural $F_N$-translation action and under the ``flip" map interchanging the two coordinates of $\partial^2 F_N$.
+A geodesic current on $F_N$ is a positive Radon measure $\mu$ on $\partial^2 F_N=\partial F_N\times\partial F_N - diag$ that is invariant under the natural $F_N$-translation action and under the ``flip" map interchanging the two coordinates of $\partial^2 F_N$.
 Motivated by the work of Bonahon about geodesic currents on hyperbolic surfaces, geodesic currents on free groups have been introduced in a 1995 dissertation of Reiner Martin~\cite{Martin}.
 The notion was recently re-introduced in the work of Kapovich~\cite{Ka1,Ka2} and the theory of geodesic currents on free groups has been developed in the work of Kapovich and Lustig~\cite{KL1,KL2,KL3,KL4}, Kapovich~\cite{Ka3}, Kapovich and Nagnibeda~\cite{KN}, Francaviglia~\cite{Fra}, Coulbois, Hilion and Lustig~\cite{CHL3} and others.
-The space $\Curr(F_N)$ of all geodesic currents is locally compact and comes equipped with a natural continuous action of $\Out(F_N)$ by linear transformations.
-There is a projectivization $\Pr\Curr(F_N)$ of $\Curr(F_N)$ that consists of projective classes $[\mu]$ of non-zero geodesic currents $\mu$, where two such currents are in the same projective class if they are positive scalar multiples of each other.
-The space $\PCurr(F_N)$ is compact and inherits a natural $\Out(F_N)$-action.
-A crucial tool in this theory is the notion of a continuous \emph{geometric intersection form} $\langle\ \cdot\ ,\ \cdot\ \rangle: \cvnbar\times \Curr(F_N)\to\mathbb R$ that was constructed by the authors in~\cite{KL2}.
+The space $Curr(F_N)$ of all geodesic currents is locally compact and comes equipped with a natural continuous action of $\Out(F_N)$ by linear transformations.
+There is a projectivization $\mathbb PCurr(F_N)$ of $Curr(F_N)$ that consists of projective classes $[\mu]$ of nonzero geodesic currents $\mu$, where two such currents are in the same projective class if they are positive scalar multiples of each other.
+The space $\mathbb PCurr(F_N)$ is compact and inherits a natural $\Out(F_N)$-action.
+A crucial tool in this theory is the notion of a continuous \emph{geometric intersection form} $\langle\ .\ ,\ .\ \rangle: \cvnbar\times Curr(F_N)\to\mathbb R$ that was constructed by Kapovich and Lustig in~\cite{KL2}.
 This intersection form has some key properties in common with Bonahon's notion of a geometric intersection number between two geodesic currents on a surface, see Proposition~\ref{prop:int} below for a precise formulation.